 1. Smart Utilization Of Technology

-What works for Mr. A might not work for Mr. B. And that is why you need to use technology intelligently.
+What works for Anthony might not work for Tom.
+As a result, you need to use technology intelligently.
 Utilize some time management apps.

 You can utilize other game apps to enhance slow processing speed.